 Dr John Hemmings

 John’s post-doctoral research focused primarily on investigating ways of using satellite data to improve marine ecosystem models and their state estimates.
 A particular goal was to improve the representation of the carbon cycle in ocean and Earth system models with a view to better understanding its role in global change.
-Data assimilation research included collaborative work with the Met Office to develop an assimilation scheme for improving model estimates of air-sea carbon dioxide flux and subsequent work with the National Centre for Earth Observation to develop new methods and software for calibrating biogeochemistry models in the presence of uncertainty in their environmental drivers.
+Data assimilation research included collaborative work with the Met Office to develop an assimilation scheme for improving estimates of air-sea carbon dioxide flux and with the National Centre for Earth Observation to develop new methods and software for calibrating biogeochemistry models in the presence of uncertainty in their environmental drivers.

 John joined the Met Office’s Atmospheric Dispersion and Air Quality group as a software engineer in 2015, where he worked on the development, maintenance and evaluation of modelling systems for UK air quality forecasting before moving to the Atmospheric Processes and Parametrizations group in 2018.